jfriedly/bedrocklinux-website/markdown/introduction.md

 The `bri` command will provide information about the clients based on which flag is used.

-- `bri -l` will print a List of clients.
+- `bri -l` will print a list of clients.
 - `bri -n` will print the name of the client in which the command is run.
 - `bri -p` will print the path of the client in which the command is run *if* no arguments are given.
 Otherwise, it will print the paths of the clients